 Create, embed and evaluate a curriculum-wide whole-school strategy in five simple steps

-A whole-school literacy strategy inproves literacy and attainment across the curriculum.
+A whole-school literacy strategy improves literacy and attainment across the curriculum.
 Here, we explain how to develop your whole-school literacy strategy in five steps:

 - Establish a literacy committee